 Josh: Given that there are many more in this price range, why did you pick these units?

 Nick: I feel that this is a good representation of cutters in this price range and to be honest a lot of the other options within this range and even the mid grade range are these units relabeled.

 Josh: OK, so tell us about the US Cutter Refine unit…

-Nick: The MH721 ($349) has a maximum down force of 400 grams and speed of 48 IPS.
-It has a LCD control panel that I like, its very easy to use.
+Nick: The MH721 ($349) has a maximum downforce of 400 grams and speed of 48 IPS.
+It has an LCD control panel that I like.
+It’s very easy to use.
 The only setting that you cannot set on the machine is offset.
 You need to adjust this setting in your software, which in the case of this cutter is SignBlazer Elements.
 It came packaged with the unit.

 The machine also has a USB, Serial, and an LPT port for connection – this is good, lots of options.
-An interesting note is that the unit has a red button on each side of the cutter carriage… if the cutter head runs into it, the whole machine resets or locks up – I didn’t like this feature and it seems to be the case with many of the inexpensive brands.
-My take on it is that the manufacturer was aware that these machines will not communicate perfectly with all software, so they have these buttons as a failsafe in case the machine runs the cutter head to the side of the machine.
+An interesting note is that the unit has a red button on each side of the cutter carriage.
+If the cutter head runs into it, the whole machine resets or locks up.
+I didn’t like this feature and it seems to be the case with many of the inexpensive brands.
+My take on it is that the manufacturer was aware that these machines will not communicate perfectly with all software, so they have these buttons as a failsafe in case the machine runs the head to the side of the machine.
 This way the unit either locks up or resets instead of possibly ruining the motor.
-Not sure, but that was my take…
+That’s my take.

 Josh: OK, so what about the Creation P-CUT 24?